rediacc/www/src/content/docs/en/cli/api-reference/update.md

 #### Business Rules

 - User must be authenticated to perform this operation
-- User must belong to the same company as the region
+- User must belong to the same organization as the region
-- Current region name must exist in the company
+- Current region name must exist in the organization
-- New region name must be unique within the company
+- New region name must be unique within the organization
 - New name must be between 1 and 50 characters
 - New name cannot be empty or only whitespace
 - All bridges in the region remain associated